 Other media requests

 I generally enjoy doing media!
 However, I hear from a lot of journalists, producers, and editors so I must regretfully triage media requests.
 (PR people and press releases: you are not media.
 Do not pretend you are.
 Instead, follow the instructions under “PR pitches” below.)
-Here are some tips:
+Here are some tips for media:

 From experience, the kind of interview which makes for the most insightful final product is where the journalist has noticed something specific about internet communication and provides me with a few concrete examples to analyze linguistically.
 New animal meme?
 A particular way people are using punctuation?
 Something in particular going on for a particular app or subculture?
 If possible, it’s great to copy-paste a couple of these examples directly into the email in advance!